How to Get Rid of Old Furniture

 Freecycle is a nonprofit organization and website that is dedicated to connecting people who want to give away and receive free items.

-Freecycle has local, domestic, and international websites that relative to their users according to region.
+Freecycle has local, domestic, and international websites that are relative to their users according to region.

 So, you can make a listing with pictures and descriptions of your free furniture, and people living specifically in your region will automatically see it.